 Some quick tips

 Here are some quick tips to ensure you get a flat-cut sheet metal quote with a DXF file.

 - Remove all duplicate or overlapping lines, curves, points, etc.

 - Remove any title block information, notes, and dimensions.

 - The file should not contain open curves.

 - Remove all lines with a length of less than 0.

-- Close all open curves so that the 2D sketch can be extruded.
+- Close all open curves so that fabricators can extrude the 2D sketch.

 - The file should not contain extraneous curves preventing the detection of boundaries.

-A DXF (Drawing Interchange Format, or Drawing Exchange Format) is a CAD data file format for enabling data exchange between AutoCAD and other programs.
-DXF files are typically used for sheet metal fabrication.
+A DXF (Drawing Interchange Format or Drawing Exchange Format) is a CAD data file format enabling data exchange between AutoCAD and other programs.
+DXF files are best for laser cutting and sheet cutting.